nacimgoura/instagram-profilecrawl/README.md

 The information will be saved in a JSON-File same profile {username}.json.

-Important : Even if it is possible to use different browser, I advise to use chrome because I realized this application on chrome and I did not take the time to test on others.
+Important : Even if it is possible to use different browser, I advise to use chrome because I realized this application on chrome.
+I tested on firefox, there is a problem that occurs when moving the mouse.
+And on phantomjs, it does not manage to recover the number of posts which blocks for the rest of the program.
+I am currently working on solving these problems, but I accept any help.

-Structure of data :
+Exemple of data :
 ```
 {
   "alias": "nacim_goura",